Will Wynn

-William Patrick Wynn (born September 10, 1961) is an American businessman and politician who served as the mayor of Austin, Texas, from 2003 to 2009.
+William Patrick Wynn (born September 10, 1961) is an American businessman and politician who served as the 56th mayor of Austin from 2003 to 2009.

 Family

 Born and raised in Beaumont, Texas, Wynn was the sixth of seven children.
 He attended Texas A&M University, where he graduated cum laude with a degree in Environmental Design in 1984.
 Although Wynn was born in East Texas, he has deep familial roots in Austin and Central Texas; two of his great-great-great-grandparents, James and Julia Olive, settled in southern Williamson County in 1843.

 His great-grandfather, Daniel LeMaster of McDade, was the state representative for Bastrop County in the 1920s.
 Will's great-uncle, Ridley Ott, built and managed the Checker Front General Store, now FreshPlus, at 43rd and Duval in Hyde Park during the 1930s and 1940s.

 Some of his family's history in Central Texas can be seen in several books by J. Frank Dobie, including "Cow People" and "The Longhorns"; "The Ladder of Rivers" by Harry Chrisman; "Black Cowboys of Texas" by Sara Massey, "Four on a Limb" and "I'll Die Before I'll Run" by C.L.
 Sonnichsen; and "The Shooters" by Leon Metz.

 He first moved to Austin in 1981 and is the father of two daughters.